lionroy/UP20/README.md

 > OS => SP * BP * MP => SE

-Our vision is to lead by co-creation and participation promoting **_the common wealth creation_** that's why we invest in educational programs who promote sustainablity and civil society networks to start with.
-By drawing upon the common wealth of ideas we act to promote more social interactions and in effect to increase _The Social Surplus of our global network_.
+Our vision is to become leaders of co-creation and participation by promoting **_the common wealth creation_**.
+By drawing upon the common wealth of ideas we act to promote more social interactions and in effect to increase _The Social Surplus of our global network_, and that's why we invest in educational programs who promote sustainablity and civil society networks to start with.

-UP20 members concentrate efforts promoting _the ability of the commons_ for capacity building to florish and thrive upon _the common ability_.
+UP20 members concentrate efforts promoting _the ability of the commons_ for capacity building to florish and thrive upon _the common ability_ to generate wealth and creativity.

 To improve access and literacy, as well as, _all resources neccessary_ for **common wealth creation** and by that - to promote the source of well-being.
 Our premise is based on vast experience and research suggesting that ALL wealth is created by the commons.